Signage: Less Will Surely Be More

 But, why bring up this pet gripe now?

 Because the City of Rye has a sign problem.
 The signs at the town’s entry and exit points proclaiming Rye High School athletic prowess have seen better days.
 Some are so washed out that you when you’re driving you will be in danger of having an accident if you strain your eyes to see which years Rye won the state championship in field hockey, soccer, or football.
+And according to DWI Guys online, these are the reasons why most accidents occur.
 Safer to take a seat at Kelly’s bar and ask.
 Someone there will surely know.

 Beyond the fact that many of the signs are unreadable, due to the ravages of nature over the last 15 years, there is the question of whether or not Rye should single out high school athletic achievement over other notable things about the community and its residents.
 “Boyhood Home of John Jay” they might read or “Home of Historic Playland”.
 And what about the high school students who excell in activities other than sports — music, theater, the sciences — or the achievements of Rye Country Day students?